Gekkio/mooneye-gb/docs/accuracy.markdown

 ### Do joypad interrupts depend on the select bits P14-P15, or do we get an interrupt whenever any key is pressed regardless of select bit state?

-### Some instructions take more cycles than just the memory accesses.
-At which point in the instruction execution do these extra cycles occur?

-These instructions cost more than the memory accesses and need to be investigated:

-* RET cc
-* RET
-* RETI

-These instructions have just internal delays and no memory accesses, so the timing does not matter as it is not observable:

-* LD SP, HL
-* ADD HL, rr
-* INC rr
-* DEC rr

-Most of these instructions involve writing a 16-bit register, which could explain the timing.

 ## Answered questions

 ### Does BIT b, (HL) take 12 or 16 T-cycles?